-Over a five year programme, Highways England is upgrading key A-roads into "Expressways" - a new classification between an A-road and a Motorway.
+There had previously been plans for Highways England to upgrade key A-roads into "Expressways" - a new classification between an A-road and a Motorway.

 The fundamental principal is to get traffic flowing more freely.
 To do this, junctions are modernised, with roundabouts and traffic lights removed and emergency refuge and maintenance areas provided.
 In addition, advanced technology can be used to detect and help clear incidents more quickly and get traffic moving.